divs1210/functional-core-async/README.md

 It makes writing concurrent software much simpler by getting data out of callbacks through the use of magic portals called `channels`.

-The problem is that it is implemented using complex macros that are hard to understand and port to other systems.
-They also pose problems such as inability to work across fn-boundaries and non-composability.
+The problem is that it is implemented using unwieldy macros, posing problems such as inability to work across fn-boundaries, leading to subtle bugs.

-This is a minimal implementation using an event loop and functions, showcasing how something like `core.async` could work behind the scenes.
+This is a minimal implementation using an event loop and functions.

 ## Differences from `core.async`
 - `>!` and `<!` are implemented as functions and play nicely with the rest of Clojure